-Work underway at McGill station
+Work completed at McGill station

 Project summary